 By contrast, the Xbox struggles to deliver the same sense of drama, and there’s a hesitancy and meekness to the sound.

 As he falls and flails through the air the relative quiet is interrupted by the occasional blast of gunfire.
-You just about get a sense of a shift in the dynamics through the Xbox, whereas through the Panasonic it’s explicit and unquestionable.
+You just about get a sense of a shift in the dynamics through the Xbox, whereas through the Sony it’s explicit and unquestionable.

 So how does the Xbox One S stack up as a sequel?
 Well, it feels a little like we’ve been here before.
 The cast might have improved but there are still a few gaping holes in the script.